msc24x/showdown/docs/docs/glossary.md

 Using this parameter, Showdown will execute the process asynchronously and will hit the webhook with the process results as a response.

-Your application must set `WEBHOOK_SECRET` in [.env.creds](/creds-file) secrets file.
+Your application can set `webhook_secret` in any request along with the webhook.
-That will result in Showdown workers sending `Webhook-Secret` HTTP header in the webhook requests so that your application can be identified that the request is valid and is made by an actual Showdown server.
+That will result in Showdown workers sending `Webhook-Secret` HTTP header in the webhook requests so that your application can identify if the request is valid and is made by an actual Showdown server.

 ## Message queue